 If you find that you are sensitive to xanthan gum, by all means stay away from it.
 If however you are sensitive to corn or soy (like myself and both my daughters), you might want to see if you have an adverse reaction to it because the large majority of us do not have problems with xanthan gum.

 Why didn’t my bread rise as high as yours?

 The biggest reason why the bread doesn’t rise as high as expected in the 30 to 40 minute time frame, is heat.
 You need to get the water really warm (just before it boils) because by the time you add your oil, vinegar, and cold egg, the liquids are the right temperature to begin to activate the yeast.
 If the water is too warm (boiling), the heat will kill the yeast.
 If the water is too cool, it won’t activate the yeast.
 Once the bread is allowed to double in volume, it is ready to be baked.
-The 350º baking temperature will now kill the yeast and bake the bread.
+After the bread has risen, the 350º baking temperature will kill the yeast and bake the bread.

 Other Possible Reasons Why the Bread Didn’t Rise Properly: